philippkeller/apue-rust/README.md

 - [x] Chapter 4: Files and Directories
 - [x] Chapter 5: Standard I/O Library
 - [x] Chapter 6: System Data Files and Information
+- [ ] Chapter 7: Process Environment

+## Using this code

+TODO:

+- can you copy-paste this code for your project?
+Mostly, yes, but some examples are probably optimal because they copy data (e.g. buffers) even when unneeded.
+- explain some basic usage `cstr!`, `to_option()` and working with buffers allocated via vectors.

 ## Building